david-soto-m/sliding_window_alt/README.md

 Whenever you push an item, said item is stored at position `0`, everything shifts, and the last position is forgotten.

 For some speed gain, this is not how it internally works.
-Internall, it has an index that moves, always pointing to the oldest element in the set.
+Internally, it has an index that moves, always pointing to the oldest element in the set.
 This way insertions are O(1).